jeremytammik/tbc/a/1792_dynamo_infrastructure.md

 -->

-### Invitation to DevCon Visual Programming in Infrastructure
+### DevCon Invitation and Dynamo for Infrastructure

 Let's highlight another class from BILTNZ and a personal invitation to the upcoming DevCon in Las Vegas: